bloominstituteoftechnology/node-db-challenge/README.md

 ## Minimum Viable Product

-Take the steps necessary to complete the project from scratch.
+X Take the steps necessary to complete the project from scratch.
 Start by initializing your project with a `package.json` and go from there.

 Complete the following tasks: